pedrocaixeta/pylovo_fork/docs/source/grid_generation/explanation/infdb_buildings_processor.rst

   Statistical data in 100m x 100m grids which ontains demographic and housing statistics from Zensus 2022, such as population density, household types, and age structure.

 - `Basemap <https://basemap.de/data/produkte/web_vektor/anwendungsbeispiele/alkis-color.html>`_:
-  Based on ALKIS data, this topographic base map includes streets, parcels, land cover, and administrative features.
+  Basemap includes streets, parcels, land cover, and administrative features.
 Supports background mapping and street-level geometry extraction.

 3DCityDBv5 resides in the ``citydb`` schema.
 Census and Basemap are located in the ``opendata`` schema.